labplus-cn/mpython-docs/docs/en/library/pythonStd/index.rst

 On the embedded platform, python Encapsulation Library can be added to achieve compatibility naming with Cpython.
 The path of "non-u-name" packaged files was rewritable.

-For example: for "import json"，First, to search and load the 'JSON.
-Py' file or 'JSON' directory.
+For example: for ”import json“，First, to search and load the “JSON.
+Py” file or “JSON” directory.
-If not, then go back to load the built-in 'ujson' module.
+If not, then go back to load the built-in “ujson” module.

  .. toctree::